Nuclear Engineering, B.S.

 Accreditation

-The Bachelor of Science in Nuclear Engineering at University Park is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Nuclear and Radiological Engineering Program Criteria.
+The Bachelor of Science in Nuclear Engineering at University Park is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the commission’s General Criteria and Program Criteria for Nuclear, Radiological, and similarly Named Engineering Programs.

 Professional Licensure/Certification